diegocasillas/dawn-framework/README.md

 * [JSON response](#json-response)
 * [Using the controller's response method](#using-the-controllers-response-method)

-Dawn includes a Response class (`Dawn\Routing\Response`) that allows to send responses headers, cookies and other data attached.
+Dawn includes a Response class (`Dawn\Routing\Response`) that allows to send responses with headers, cookies and other data attached.

 This can be done with the controller's `response` property and `response` method.
 Different methods can be chained and once the response is ready it can be sent with its `send` method.